beyond-all-reason/rfcs/active-rfcs/0003-flow_economy.md

 integrate carefully with existing code
 - the addition of maybe a thousand or more lines of code
 - some of the code will be of moderate complexity
+- solution is part of ECS experiment so if the ECS is rejected then this will be too.

 There are tradeoffs to choosing any path.
 Attempt to identify them here.